Graduate Training in Neuroscience

 - If you have not already done so, create a Login ID and password.

-- Follow the Neurobiology and Behavior application instructions through the Graduate School web site.
+- Follow the Neuroscience application instructions through the Graduate School web site.

 - Fill out the on-line application form.